-- Changes to your name, your address, or your phone number. - Changes in any other health insurance coverage you have (such as from your employer, your spouse's employer, workers' compensation, or Medicaid). - If you have any liability claims, such as claims from an automobile accident. - If you have been admitted to a nursing home. - If your designated responsible party (such as a caregiver) changes. - If you are participating in a clinical research study.
+- Changes to your name, your address, or your phone number. - Changes in any other health insurance coverage you have (such as from your employer, your spouse's employer, workers' compensation, or Medicaid). - If you have any liability claims, such as claims from an automobile accident. - If you have been admitted to a nursing home. - If you receive care in an out-of-area or out-of-network hospital or emergency room. - If your designated responsible party (such as a caregiver) changes. - If you are participating in a clinical research study.

-If any of this information changes, please let us know by calling Membership Services (phone numbers are on the back cover of this booklet).
+If any of this information changes, please let us know by calling our Customer Service Center (phone numbers are printed on the back cover of this booklet).